 How the Internet works is fascinating.
-It is available to over 228 countries connected together by a series of wires or cables, and other technology that provides the platform for the World Wide Web to operate.
+It is available to over 228 countries connected by a series of wires or cables, and other technology that provides the platform for the World Wide Web to operate.

 Most of the planet make use of the Internet in one form or another, but I bet most of us don't know much about how the Internet works exactly.

 I thought this article would be a good addition to the basic computer learning section.
 We already have articles on fibre broadband and how to search the Internet, so it makes sense to me to have a complimentary article on how the Internet works too.